EugenMayer/helm-charts/charts/postgres-pgdump-backup/README.md

 - `postgres.host` - set this to your postgres host
 - `postgres.auth.existingSecretName` - set this to the existing secret holding `POSTGRES_USER` and `POSTGRES_PASSWORD`.
 Alternatively set `postgres.auth.user` and `postgres.auth.password`

+Hint: You should not just set the mandatory fields by go through the entire `values.yaml` and ensure everything is as expected.

 ## Credits

 Of course all the credits are going to [postgres-backup-local](https://github.com/prodrigestivill/docker-postgres-backup-local) doing all the important and hard work.